Common problems when whistleblowing

 People often are too scared to report their concerns about the wrongs they have witnessed at work.
 So rather than blowing the whistle, many people elect to just turn a blind eye for fear of how reporting any wrongdoing might impact upon their career.

-Employees can benefit from the practical advice an Employment Lawyer can offer on how to raise a concern that is of public interest whilst protecting themselves against reprisals and avoiding difficulties at work.
-These vary from workplace to workplace, but for example, 27% of whistleblowers reported being shut out by colleagues who stopped talking to them after they raised a concern.
+Employees can benefit from the practical advice an employment lawyer can offer on how to raise a concern that is of public interest whilst protecting themselves against reprisals and avoiding difficulties at work.
+These vary from workplace to workplace, but for example, 27% of whistleblowers reported being shut out by colleagues after they raised a concern.

 Our survey revealed that 30% of employees suffered constant criticism from their boss after blowing the whistle and that as many as 48% of people were made to feel unwelcome.

 It is important to remember that if this happens to you it is best to seek advice as soon as possible because strict time limits apply to making a claim (usually three months after receiving the unfair treatment).

 All the above information was correct at the time of publication.